Before you start

 1. Set your Daily Bias

 Click Bullish, Neutral, or Bearish.
-Then type one sentence into the "Why?" box.
+Type one sentence into the "Why?" box.

 📖 What does this mean?